THE MAINSTAY INN

 Daily Housekeeping

 Rooms are serviced every day by our professional staff.
-If you chose complete privacy during your stay just "Put the Cat Out" and you will not be disturbed
+If you chose complete privacy during your stay just make a note to the staff and we will not disturbed